Blog

 • APO Thematic: Theme marketplace (downloadable themes)

-• APO Proposer: Cloud-hosted SaaS platform (we host, you subscribe)
+• APO Proposer: Cloud-hosted SaaS platform + self-hosted option

 This changes our business model.
 Plugins and themes are one-time or annual purchases.
 SaaS is recurring monthly revenue with ongoing hosting costs.
 It's different economics.